academe/omnipay-authorizenetapi/README.md

     </script>
 ```

-Or use `https://js.authorize.net/v1/Accept.js` for production.
+Use the `https://js.authorize.net/v1/Accept.js` URL for production.

 You need to catch the "Pay Now" submission and send it to a function to
 process the card details.
 Either an `onclick` attribute or a jQuery event